LiamMorrow/LiftLog/README.md

 Built into it is an AI planner which will tailor a specific gym plan to your goals and body.

+Checkout [the app website](https://liftlog.online) for screenshots and features.

 ## Quickstart

 ### Prerequisites

 Ensure the dotnet sdk is installed and on the latest version.
 You can do that by following the instructions [here](https://dotnet.microsoft.com/en-us/download).
 [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) is also required to build some of the web assets.

 ### Running

 Before running, you must build the web assets once, after they are built it is rare to need to build them again.

 ```bash